talent-connect/connect/README.md

 - Loopback API: http://localhost:3003, Swagger: http://localhost:3003/explorer
 - NestJS API: http://localhost:3333, GraphiQL: http://localhost:3333/graphql

-6. If you're using VsCode, make sure you:
+6. If you're using `VS Code`, make sure you:

    - Enable file nesting (setting `explorer.fileNesting.enabled`) to collapse React component `.graphql`, `.generated.ts` and `.scss` files.
 This makes it easier to use the file explorer.
    - Install the [Run on Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) extension to automatically generate react-query hooks when saving .graphql files.
 This will speed up your development so you don't need to manually run `yarn graphql:codegen`.

 We use [Nx Dev Tools](https://nx.dev/) to manage this monorepo.
 Find all the apps/products under `apps/` and all libraries they consume under `libs/`.

-Use trunk-based branching - create feature/bugfix/docs/refactor/blabla branches directly off `master` and file PRs to merge back into `master`.
+Use trunk-based branching: create feature/bugfix/docs/refactor/blabla branches directly off `master` and file PRs to merge back into `master`.
 Name branches `<type>/short-hyphenated-title`, where `type` is `feat`, `fix`, `docs`, `style`, `refactor`, `test` or `chore`.

 ## Note on how to use the GraphiQL playground

-The GraphiQL playground is a tool that allows you to test the GraphQL API.
+The `GraphiQL` playground is a tool that allows you to test the `GraphQL API`.
 It is available at http://localhost:3333/graphql.

 The playground is a great tool to test the API, but it is not meant to be used in production.
 It is a development tool only.

-Use it to view all the available GraphQL queries and mutations.
+Use it to view all the available `GraphQL` queries and mutations.
 Most queries and mutations require authentication.
-To authenticate, you need to provide a valid JWT token.
-You can get a valid JWT token by logging in to the ReDI Connect application.
+To authenticate, you need to provide a valid `JWT token`.
+You can get a valid `JWT token` by logging in to the ReDI Connect application.
 Use your browser's developer tools to view network requests.
 Once you are logged in, find the `POST /api/redUsers/login` request.
 There, copy the `jwtToken`.
-Then, in the GraphiQL playground, click on the `HTTP HEADERS` tab.
+Then, in the `GraphiQL` playground, click on the `HTTP HEADERS` tab.
 Paste the following:

 ```
 {